BhavanaMP/gitlearn/gitreadme.md

   commithashid with first 7 to 8 letters of full commit hash id works.
 Press q to end.
 - <git ls-files>
   Shows the files that are tracked by our local git repo.
 If new file is created and is not yet added to the staging using git add command, then git can't track that new file.
 Adding it to staging area helps git to start tracking this new files thereafter.
+- <git archive branchname --format=zip -output=../filename.zip>
+  Archives any branch from your local repository and save it as zip file that can be shared
+- <git bundle create ../repo.bundl>
+  Git archive sends only the specified file contents to the standard output.
+Git bundle creates a single file containing both file contents and history

 ![workflow](images/git_basic_commands.png)